Serra Pelada: Discovery and growth

 At first the only way to get to the remote site was by plane or foot.
-Miners would often pay exorbitant prices to have taxis drive them from the nearest town to the end of a dirt track; from there, they would walk the remaining distance—some 15 km—to the site.
+Garimpeiros would often pay exorbitant prices to have taxis drive them from the nearest town to the end of a dirt track; from there, they would walk the remaining distance—some 15 km—to the site.
 The growing town, since it could only be made of material that was carried in by hand, was a collection of haphazard shacks and tents.
-Each miner had a 2 m by 3 m claim.
+Each prospector had a 2 m by 3 m claim.
 By May 1980 there were 4,000 such claims.
+The mine was an open pit, and hand-mined by prospectors.
+While most would never see great wealth from their labors, some poor prospectors became millionaires overnight.
+Genésio Ferreira da Silva made a fortune from requiring 10% of all revenue produced by the prospectors until the arrival of the government.